Taggin' MP3 v1.4.5 Help

 are in the format

-source characters -> destination character
+source character -> destination character

 At this time, Taggin' MP3 only supports single character mappings.
 When Taggin' MP3